Joachim-Goennheimer/dcAdmin/README.md

 ## Running the application

 You have to have the Chrome browser installed because the tests utilize Chrome.
+The application uses docker.
+You have to have docker installed in order for the automatic build process to work.
+You can however also start the application without docker using the `ng serve` command.

 1. run `npm i` to install dependencies
 2. run `npm run gulp-run` to build and run docker container and to start the application